What You Must Remember About Powerful Visuals

 Many people see visual content as just a nice way to show boring numbers.
 They take plain facts, put them in a bright template, and call it an infographic.
 This is a huge mistake.
 Making bad information look colorful doesn't make you smart; it shows you don't understand what’s important, which can stop your career from going past middle management.

 In the highest levels of a company, only one thing counts: how fast someone can get the main idea.
 Every second an executive wastes trying to figure out a messy chart is a waste of the company's most valuable time and money.
-When your visuals cause confusion, you aren't just failing at design—you are costing the business.
-Good visuals aren't about art; they are about making decisions quickly.
+According to a ResearchGate study, people retain 65% of information three days after seeing it paired with visuals, compared to just 10% from text alone.
+When your visuals cause confusion, you are not just failing at design; you are costing the business.
+Good visuals are not about art; they are about making decisions quickly.
 If your work can't help a leader approve a big project in under thirty seconds, you are losing influence and future earnings with every slide you show.

 To fix this, you must stop holding onto every tiny detail just to prove you worked hard.
 Real experts stop being decorators and become Information Planners.
 This means shifting to "Visual Argument."
 Instead of just showing what is happening, use the visual to show why it matters and what needs to happen next.
-By cutting out what isn't needed, you highlight the data that actually supports the business case.
+Removing what isn't needed makes the data that supports the business case impossible to ignore.
 Your goal is to make a visual so clear and logical that it can argue your point for you, even if you aren't there.

 Your Guide to Making Decisions with Visuals